Joenuhhh/ChromeExtension/README.md

 - **User-friendly Interface**: Intuitive interface with drag-and-drop functionality for seamless grade manipulation.
 - **Chrome Extension**: Conveniently integrates with Chrome browser for easy access and usability.

+## HARDWARE AND SOFTWARE TECHNOLOGIES

+- **Google Chrome Extension:** The foundation of Ez Grader, developed as a Google Chrome extension to seamlessly integrate with educators' browsing experience.
+Leveraging manifest V3, the latest extension manifest format, for enhanced security and performance.

+- **Visual Studio Code (v.
+Latest Version):** Visual Studio Code serves as the primary Integrated Development Environment (IDE) for Ez Grader's development.
+Its robust extensions ecosystem facilitates efficient coding and debugging, streamlining the development process.

+- **Plotly.js (v2.29.1):** Plotly.js is utilized within Ez Grader to provide interactive data visualization capabilities.
+With its rich set of features and compatibility with various platforms, Plotly.js enhances the presentation of academic data for educators.

+- **Jest (v.
+Latest Version):** Jest, a popular JavaScript testing framework, is employed for unit testing within Ez Grader.
+Ensuring code reliability and identifying potential issues early in the development process, Jest contributes to the overall quality and stability of the application.

+- **JavaScript, HTML, and CSS:** These fundamental web development technologies form the backbone of Ez Grader's frontend.
+JavaScript powers dynamic functionalities, HTML structures the content, and CSS styles the user interface, collectively delivering a seamless and engaging user experience.

 ### Flow chart of the Data Transfer:

 <p align="center">